AWonka/HW7-README-Generator/generatedREADME.md

-# Example
+# This is the title
 ## Place Badge here
 ![PyPI license](https://img.shields.io/static/v1?label=license&message=mit&color=green)
 ## Description
-This is a description
+This is the project

 ## Table of Contents
 * [Instructions](#install-instructions)